 The Training and Services Standard consists of three parts:

 ESA has also developed a certification, training & labelling scheme for this new standard in cooperation with ASI to facilitate its national implementation.
-A pilot project was recently launched in the United Kingdom and is ongoing.
-More countries should follow in the future.
+The training platform for the online eLearning can be found here.

 For more information click on the logos of the certified National Training Providers in the UK (The Sunbed Association, TSA), Austria (Solarienfachausbildung.at, SFA) and the Netherlands (SVZ):